Jiamei-Wang/An-Analysis-on-Data-Analyst-Jobs/README.md

 There should be no necessary libraries to run the code here beyond the Anaconda distribution of Python.

 ## Project Motivation
-For this project, I was interestested in using the 2253 job listings scraped from glassdoor to do an analysis on Data Analyst Jobs.
-The scraped data was found on Kaggle.
-Here are the research questions that will be covered in this project:
+This is an analysis on data analyst jobs based on a data set found on Kaggle.
+The data contains 2253 job listings for data analyst positions scraped from Glassdoor by picklesueat.
+My project motivation is to help people hone their job search and get their dream jobs faster!
 1. Which industries/sectors/states have higher demand for data analyst?
-2. What salaries can data analysts expect?
+2. How much salary can a data analyst expect to earn?
    * Min & Max Salary Distribution
    * Average Salary by "State"
    * Average Salary by "Type of Ownership"
+   * Average Salary by Company "Size"
+3. What are the most frequently appeared words in data analyst job descriptions?
-3. What features have more impact on the average salary?
+4. Which features have more impact on the average salary of a data analyst?

 ## File Description
 The csv file is downloaded from Kaggle, which is originally scraped from glassdoor.
 The jupyter notebook file contains codes of data preprocessing, data visualizations and a model prediciton of the average salary of data analyst.